Pakillo/grateful/README.md

 document listing each package and their citations, or (ii) to build citation keys to incorporate into an existing RMarkdown document.

-Imagine a project where we are using the packages: *lme4* and *mgcv*.
+Imagine a project where we are using the packages: *ggplot2* and *lme4*.
 We want to collect all the citations listed for these packages, as well as a citation for base R (and for RStudio, if applicable).

 ### Generate a document with formatted citations